telerik/blazor-docs/upgrade/overview.md

         -->
         <script src="_content/telerik.ui.for.blazor/js/telerik-blazor.js" defer></script>

+The Trial version of our assembly has the `Telerik.Blazor Trial version` Title.
+You can see it by Right clicking the assembly > Properties > File Description.
+You can find the assembly by extracting the `.nupgk` file like a `.zip` archive, or in the publish location.

 ## Troubleshooting

+## Microsoft.JSInterop.JSException: Could not find ...

 The most common problem you will encounter when upgrading is wrong references to our JS Interop file.
 You can read more about fixing them in the [Troubleshoot JavaScript Errors]({%slug troubleshooting-js-errors%}) article.

+## I Still See the Trial Message

+If you have a license, but you still see the trial message, especially after publishing an app to a staging or live server, the `Telerik.Blazor.dll` assembly that the build used is still the trial one.

+> Thank you for using the Trial Version of Telerik UI for Blazor to build more powerful applications faster.
+Purchase the Commercial Version now to get access to all product updates and the Telerik expert support.

+The most common reason for the problem is that the framework decides to incorrectly copy a trial version of our assembly into the `dist` folder of the app, even though it puts the correct licensed version at the root of the publish folder.
+This seems like a problem in the build process of the framework, and hopefully it will get fixed in future versions.

+To fix this in the meantime, try the following process (you can try a new test build after each step where you make a change):

+1. Ensure that the licensed package is referenced in the project (`Telerik.UI.for.Blazor` instead of `Telerik.UI.for.Blazor.Trial`).
+Make sure this is also the case on the build machine.
+Sometimes a failed build or locked files may prevent a file from being updated and so the build machine may be using a trial reference.

+1. Uninstall any Trial installations from the build machine, dev PC and live server.

+1. If you have created local NuGet feeds, ensure they do not contain Trial versions of our packages.

+1. [Clean the NuGet packages](https://docs.microsoft.com/en-us/nuget/consume-packages/managing-the-global-packages-and-cache-folders#clearing-local-folders) on the build machine, dev PC and live server.

+1. Clean the projects.

+1. Delete the `bin` and `obj` folders where packages and assemblies may be cached.

 ## See Also